inpsyde/wp-translation-downloader/docs/Configuration.md

 ## Configuration in custom file

-For better readability and portability, it is also possible to use a different file which contains only the WP Translation Downloader configuration (everything that would go in the `extra.wp-translation-downloader` object).
+For better readability and portability, it is also possible to use a different file to hold just WP Translation Downloader configuration, so everything that would go in the `extra.wp-translation-downloader` object.

-One use case could be to reuse the same configuration for many websites that are located in the same parent folder.
+That enables the reuse of the same configuration for multiple websites located under the same parent folder.

-For this it's necessary to use the configuration `"extra.wp-translation-downloader"` in `composer.json` to set the path of the custom file.
-The path must be relative to the folder containing `composer.json`:
+To store configuration in a separate file, the `"extra.wp-translation-downloader"` in `composer.json` must be set the path of the file, relative to `composer.json`'s folder.

+For example:

 ```json
 {